dsa3101-2220-12-ds/dsa3101-2220-12-ds/Frontend/README.md

 1. admin
     - Includes interview documents, meeting seconds, High and Low fidelity prototypes
 2. API_testing
-    - For testing API
+    - For API testing.
+For detailed explanation and build of API, please refer to README.md in API_tetsing folder.
 3. assets
     - Includes bootstrap css file to standardise the theme of the dash website
 4. files
     - Includes files that are necessary for dash website content such as css and xlsx files
-5. Pages
+5. pages
     - Includes every page that the dash website will need, using dash we were able to register each page in order for app.py to access them via the pages folder easily
-6. testing pages
+6. pages_dev
     - Intermediate pages while building the website
 7. w2v
     - world to vector files
-8. App.py
+8. app.py
     - Runs the code that allows the dash website to run locally
-9. Docker-cmpose.yml
+9. docker-cmpose.yml
     - To connect frontend and backend containers
 10. Dockerfile
     - To create docker image